• Skip to main content

 AMENITIES

 Additionally, there is no camp store and the closest town is 43 miles away.
 There is one very small store in town that is only open during the day, so if you need supplies you will need to make sure to do it when they are open.
-Same goes for the gas station in town!
+The same goes for the gas station in town!

 It is highly suggested you do not bring perishable items as getting ice for them can be a chore!
 Or you may want to invest in an ice machine that plugs into your vehicle or use dry ice which lasts a lot longer.